xiconluan/role-tinc/.github/issue_template.md

     If you feel you are having a hard time expressing your actual point, you can use this simple template if you like:
 -->
-As WHOAMI I WANTNEEDWOULDLIKE XYZ, because of REASON.
+As WHOAMI I WANT|NEED|WILL XYZ, because of REASON.

 <!--
     Optionally, provide a task- or todo-list of things you regard as